Agent context packet

 Firefox1:65536;2:0;4:131072;5:16384|12517377|0|m,p,a,s:method :path :authority :scheme

 Chrome’s INITIAL_WINDOW_SIZE is 6,291,456.
 Firefox’s is 131,072 — 48x smaller.
 Safari uses entirely different SETTINGS IDs.
-These differences alone are enough to identify which browser (or non-browser) is connecting.
+These differences alone are enough to identify which browser (or non-browser) is connecting — one of the many layers bot detection stacks inspect before your request reaches the origin server.

 What curl_cffi Handles Automatically